 The fight for federal regulation on amusement park rides have been in full effect.
 If federally regulated, we could then get information on safety inspections, accident reports, injuries and deaths, and mechanical failures on amusement park rides.
 This could, in turn, help prevent injuries such as the one mentioned previously.
 This information can also help people make informed decisions about rides and whether or not they want to ride them.

 This is an issue of premises liability.
 Getting injured on someone’s premises it’s not fair.
 This scenario isn’t anything you could’ve prepared for in advance.
 It can happen out of nowhere and to anyone.
 Now you have to suffer as a result of their negligence.
 You need an expert on premises liability attorney in Los Angeles by your side.
-The legal team at Compass Law Group, PC will provide you with aggressive representation and personal attention to your needs.
-You can call our office today at 800-602-4010 or 310-289-7126 for a free initial consultation.
-Or you can simply fill out our contact form.
+The legal team at Compass Law Group, LLP will provide you with aggressive representation and personal attention to your needs.